 RAM requirements are dependent on the complexity of your design, what OS you use, what other programs you have running, and whether your RAM is shared with the graphics card.
 Simple designs can be created with little RAM, but you should not interpret that the minimum of 8 GB of installed RAM is sufficient for any design you may make.

 Serious production work on medium to large assemblies should consider 16 GB of RAM the minimum.

 If you use a 4K display (typically 3840x2160 or similar), 4 GB of Video RAM (VRAM) on your video card will likely be required, based on your designs.
-6 GB of VRAM is recommended for 4K displays.
+6 GB of VRAM is recommended for 4K displays running at native resolutions.
 If you do not have enough VRAM, you may experience sluggish visual performance during screen updates, for example during model rotation.